ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

     K3S common services: core-dns, metric-service, service-lb are configured with tolerance to `node-role.kubernetes.io/master` taint, so they will be scheduled on master node.

-    Metal-lb, load balancer to be used within the cluster, uses this tolerance as well, so daemonset metallb-speaker can be deployed on `node1`.
+    Metal-lb, load balancer to be used within the cluster, uses this tolerance as well, so daemonset metallb-speaker can be deployed on master node.
 Other Daemonset pods, like fluentd, have to specify this specific tolerance to be able to get logs from master node.

     See this [K3S PR](https://github.com/k3s-io/k3s/pull/1275) where this feature was introduced.
     {{site.data.alerts.end}}